 But Banks Still Hiding Fees from Consumers

-TRENTON – A survey of hundreds of banks and credit unions in 24 states and the District of Columbia found that free checking remains available at more than 6 of 10 small banks and credit unions but was only found at one-quarter of surveyed big banks (banks with over $10 billion in deposits).
-The survey released today by the New Jersey Public Interest Research Group also revealed that fewer than half of branches surveyed obeyed their legal duty to fully disclose fees to prospective customers on the first request, while 12% provided no fee information at all.
+Madison, WI, November 15– A survey of 26 Wisconsin banks and credit unions and hundreds of banks and credit unions in 24 states and the District of Columbia found that free checking remains available at more than 6 out of 10 small banks and credit unions but was only found at one-quarter of surveyed big banks (those with over $10 billion in deposits).
+The survey released today by the Wisconsin Public Interest Research Group (WISPIRG) also revealed that fewer than half of branches surveyed obeyed their legal duty to fully disclose fees to prospective customers on the first request, while 12% provided no fee information at all.

 The report, Big Banks, Bigger Fees: A National Survey of Bank Fees 2012, includes consumer tips and a local comparison shopping guide.
-“Consumers should reject the myth that the days of free checking are gone,” said Peter Skopec, NJPIRG Program Associate.
+“Consumers should reject the myth that the days of free checking are gone,” said Bruce Speight, WISPIRG Director.
 “Consider moving your money to a small bank or credit union to avoid those big fees at the big banks.”

-“The Truth In Savings Act is a simple law that helps consumers shop around,” said Skopec.
+“The Truth In Savings Act is a simple law that helps consumers shop around,” said Speight.
 “But compliance with it is poor, harming consumers who cannot learn the truth.”

 Among the findings of Big Banks, Bigger Fees:

 A shopping guide included in the report compares banking options, directs consumers to free and low-cost checking choices, and provides a list of fees that consumers should look out for when picking a bank.
-NJPIRG urges consumers to vote with their feet when they found that bank fees were too high.
+The group urged consumers to vote with their feet when they found that bank fees were too high.

-“Big banks are doing what they always do – raise fees – and try to blame regulation for it,” said Skopec, “But free checking is still there for consumers who look for it, and there are lots of ways to avoid high bank fees.”
+“Big banks are doing what they always do – raise fees – but trying to blame regulation for it,” said Speight, “But free checking is still there for consumers who look for it and there are lots of ways to avoid high bank fees.”